withastro/astro/packages/labs/prefetch/README.md

   <br/>

-By default the prefetch script searches the page for any links with the `rel="prefetch"` attribute.
+By default the prefetch script searches the page for any links that include a `rel="prefetch"` attribute, ex: `<a rel="prefetch" />` or `<a rel="nofollow prefetch" />`.
 This behavior can be changed in your `astro.config.*` file to use a custom query selector when finding prefetch links.

   <br/>